Ewicks/Ivory-e-commerce/TESTING.md

 - The homepage vertical line and image gets longer when the height of the device increases, while growing at different speeds leaving them to not be aligned.
 To fix this I gave the vertical line and image a min and max height so that when the device increases in height, the image and line stays the same length and does not increase.

-- In the product page, the number of comments was displaying the number of comments for all products.
-I wanted to change the number so it displayed the number of comments for that product so I added the code below.
+- In the product page, the number of reviews was displaying the number of reviews for all products.
+I wanted to change the number so it displayed the number of reviews for that product so I added the code below.

 Python -  ```
-{{ product.comments.all | length }}```
+{{ product.reviews.all | length }}```

 ### GitHub **Issues**